freeCodeCamp/guide/src/pages/working-in-tech/remote-versus-onsite/index.md

 ### More Information:

-Quincy Larson on The Economics of Working Remotely: [Medium](https://medium.freecodecamp.org/the-economics-of-working-remotely-28d4173e16e2)
+Quincy Larson on The Economics of Working Remotely: <a href='https://medium.freecodecamp.org/the-economics-of-working-remotely-28d4173e16e2' target='_blank' rel='nofollow'>Medium</a>